PSYC Major with ABA Concentration

 This program is a collaborative initiative by SFU, Faculty of Arts and Social Sciences, Department of Psychology and Douglas College, Faculty of Child, Family and Community Studies.

-Students will graduate with a B.A., Psychology Major with Concentration in Applied Behaviour Analysis (granted by SFU) and with an Advanced Citation in Disability and Applied Behaviour Analysis (granted by Douglas College and used as transfer credit towards the SFU degree).
+Students will graduate with a B.A., Psychology Major with Concentration in Applied Behaviour Analysis (granted by SFU) and with an Advanced Certificate in Disability and Applied Behaviour Analysis (granted by Douglas College and used as transfer credit towards the SFU degree).

 This degree will benefit students who have otherwise been pursuing their interests through major/minor combinations and work experience.
 These students are better accommodated by an interdisciplinary program with specific focus on standards in this specialized field.
 Students graduate with a broad background in psychology together with practical skills in Applied Behaviour Analysis.